jmpressjs/jmpress.js/README.md

 ## BROWSER SUPPORT

 jmpress.js is made for the latest browsers.
 Old browsers get old styles.
-Here is the support list for the latest version of each browser:
+Here is the support list for the latest version of each browser/device:

 * Chrome/Chromium: YES
 * Safari: YES
 * Firefox: ALMOST
 * IE: NO
 * Opera: PARTIAL
+* iPad: YES (but could be better)
-* iOS: PARTIAL
+* iPhone/iPod: PARTIAL
 * Android: ?

 ## USAGE